Dr. Christopher Granger, Superintendent

 Mr. Jordan Radke, Principal

 Michelle Schulz, Building Coordinator

 Coby Hoffman, Building Coordinator

 Scott Ellis, Principal

-Phil Wilson, High School Highly Capable Coordinator
+Phil Wilson, Building Coordinator

 The Blaine School District seeks to create an environment that can support the continuous growth and development of each and every learner.
 Growth requires opportunities to stretch; to reach beyond one’s current level of development in any given context.
 In pursuit of this principle, we offer a Highly Capable Program - REACH - to help meet the unique needs of students whose exceptional levels of talent or giftedness indicate a need for work that is accelerated and/or that incorporates even greater levels of depth and complexity than the rich core instructional program we seek to provide all students.

 We are working to support this through a variety of facilitative structures, including cluster grouping, opportunities for compacting and acceleration, extensions of depth and complexity, advanced placement, project-based learning, independent study opportunities and mentoring relationships.